NHS login makes it easier and quicker for you to securely access digital health and care services with one username and password.

 - an ODS Code (which could be called an Organisation Code or Surgery ID)

 If you use this information to prove who you are, it is automatically checked with the GP surgery’s system, along with your name and date of birth.
 During this process, your NHS number and health information is matched to your NHS login.

 To use this option, you should select ‘How to prove who you are without sending a photo of your ID’ at the bottom of the page that tells you how to prove who you are.

 If you have not already been verified to medium level, you will also be asked to enter your date of birth and NHS number.
 If you do not know your NHS number, you can enter your name and the postcode of your home address as registered with your GP surgery.

 Where you can use your NHS login

-You can use your NHS login to create an account for the NHS App, and anywhere you see 'NHS login'.
+You can use your NHS login to securely access the NHS App, and other services that show the NHS login button.

 Your data is stored securely